-Whenever speaking about work with Germans, you most likely stumbled over the word “Feierabend”.
-After reading this article you will know the meaning of this word and can confidently use it yourself the next time an opportunity arises.
+Whenever speaking about work with Germans, the word “Feierabend” will sooner or later cross your way.
+After reading this article you will know the meaning of this German word and can confidently use it yourself the next time an opportunity arises.

-Now, that you know what the meaning of “Feierabend” ist, don’t hesitate to use the word the next time you will have a chance and if you like, you are warmly invited telling me what you did after your last “Feierabend”.
+Now, that you know the meaning of this German word, don’t hesitate to use the word the next time you will have a chance and if you like, you are warmly invited telling me what you did after your last “Feierabend”.

 Hi there!
 Though I provide all blog content for free, your support will be very much appreciated. 🙂